www-codeblock-io/Sovereign/Electrs-Electrum-Specter.md

 ## If using Specter wallet then use the bolow config settings.
 ### Specter wallet uses RPC to connect.
-Whereas Electrs can use either RPC or .cookie.
-So to include Specter in our software stack we have to implement RPC username/password in both the bitcoin.conf and config.yml files.
+Whereas Electrs can use both connection types (RPC or .cookie).

+### To add Specter to our software stack we have to implement RPC username/password in both the bitcoin.conf and config.yml files.

 # Bitcoin.conf
 ```bash copy